Leadership

 • Financial Advisory to the World Bank on toll roads in Argentina and Mexico, as well as infrastructure policy in Korea.

-• Acting as developer for an automated people mover and joint development at Three Rivers Stadium in Pittsburgh and the 42nd Street Light Rail in Manhattan
+• Acting as developer for an Unsolicited Proposal to the NY MTA for Accessibility Improvements using a traditional Availability Payment framework, an automated people mover and joint development at Three Rivers Stadium in Pittsburgh and the 42nd Street Light Rail in Manhattan

 • Joint Transit / Real Estate Development Advisory – Seattle Union Station, Denver Union Terminal, Atlanta Multi-Modal Transportation Center, Disney Orlando Monorail, Trans Bay Terminal San Francisco (initial iterations), Portland Tri-Met